Photo by Evar Soulmass

 Wooly Bully amputating the heart from Bulwinkleland in 1992

 For this biker boy things really have not changed that much

 "What happens to all your stuff when you die?" - Andy Warhol

 Wish I was that kid.
 Maybe I am.
+Just a kid.